-Have you had a black line on photos when using flash?
-Don’t worry, it’s easily fixed!
+Have you had a black line on photos when using off camera flash?
+Don’t worry, it’s easily fixed and is just a matter of understanding flash sync speed!

 Using the wrong flash sync speed is more common than you realise and a regular stumbling block for anyone first trying out flash.
 I’ve seen many SOS calls in online photography communities from photographers asking what happened to their photo.
 They’re ready to tear their hair out or take their camera in for repair.